 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in Florence

-Price and Availability Index Florence
+Price and Availability Index for Florence

 Holiday Letting Price Information in Florence

 The graph shows the average rental prices for the next twelve months in Florence.
 Florence is most expensive in December (25/12 - 01/01), when prices are on average £79 a night.
 Opt for a getaway in August (07/08 - 14/08) for optimal savings when heading to Florence.

 Have a look at the above graph to see the availability of holiday rentals in Florence.
 The week with the highest booking rate in the next 6 months is in August (07/08 - 14/08), when 34% of the holiday lettings are booked.
 People tend to travel to Florence least during a week in August (28/08 - 04/09) when only 19% of the rentals are booked.